Critical phenomena in higher curvature charged AdS black holes: Critical exponents and scaling hypothesis

 We are now interested in the behavior of $ \kappa_{T}^{-1} $ near the critical point $ r_{+}=r_{i} $.
-In order to do so we substitute (26) into (44).
+In order to do so we substitute eq.\eqref{eq4.1} into eq.\eqref{eq4.19}.
 The resulting equation for the singular part of $ \kappa_{T}^{-1} $ may be written as,